juanjosalco/Oracle_Java_Bot/README.md

 <img src="https://img.shields.io/badge/TELEGRAM-FFFFF?style=for-the-badge&logo=telegram&labelColor=26A5E4&color=26A5E4"/>
 </div>

-## Devilerables upon completion of the project
+## Deliverables upon completion of the project

 * Develop a bot dedicated to task management for Oracle Corporation.
 * The communication will be through Telegram.